inspire-eu-validation/ats-invocable-sds/A.03.IR05.SDS.specification.cited.md

 # A.03.IR05.SDS.specification.cited

-**Purpose**: The TG SDS need to be cited as the specification that the compliant SDS declares to be compliant with.
+**Purpose**: The TG SDS needs to be cited as the specification that the compliant SDS declares to be compliant with.

 **Prerequisites**